boz-tcm/supervised-learning-challenge/README.md

     - Our peer-to-peer borrower creditworthiness analysis allowed us to illustrate the practical benefits of applying logistic regression to model and predict our binomial outcome variable loan health status.
 We describe our logistic modeling in the following section.

 - ### The Modeling
 Two logistic regression models were fit to two version of our peer-to-peer lending dataset.
 Logistic Regression Model #1 was fit to the original, unaltered lending dataset, while Logistic Regression Model #2 was fit to a modified version of the lending dataset, where we accounted for a material class imbalance observed in the original dataset between healthy (majority class label, weight 96.8%) and high risk of default (minority class label, weight 3.2%) loans by randomly oversampling the minority class, resulting in a resampled, *balanced* dataset.
+For resampling, we relied on [scikit-learn's](https://imbalanced-learn.org/stable/) `imblearn.over_sampling` library function [RandomOverSampler](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.RandomOverSampler.html#imblearn.over_sampling.RandomOverSampler).

 Alternative sampling options available to us were random and synthetic sampling, and within each type of sampling, over and undersampling the minority and majority classes, respectively.
 Our chosen resampling method, *random oversampling*, randomly samples from the minority class, *duplicating* instances of the minority class until the number of minority class data points equal the number of majority class data points from the original dataset.
 Note that this random oversampling methodology was applied to only the training segment portion (75%) of our original dataset, while the original testing portion (25%) was retained unaltered for prediction purposes in both models.
 Training for Model #2 was thus based on 56,277 observations for both labels.
 Because we do not create *new* instances in the minority label, rather only duplicates of the minority label when randomly oversampling, the methodology leads to underestimating the true variation in the minority label.
 This resampling technique may therefore lead to overfitting the training data, which could be detected, all else equal, by observing better prediction performance on training data relative to testing.

 For modeling purposes, our peer-to-peer lending dataset was split between train and test data using [scikit-learn's](https://scikit-learn.org/stable/) `sklearn.model_selection` library function [train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html), using the default 75%/25% train/test split and the stratify argument set to 'y' to conserve label proportion between both train and test datasets (moreover, data are shuffled, by default, prior to splitting).

 Following the splitting of the original dataset into train and test datasets, scikit-learn's `sklearn.linear_model` library function [LogisticRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression) was used to fit logistic regression models to both the original train dataset and a randomly oversampled version of the train dataset to correct for material imbalance in the original dataset.
 Because our peer-to-peer borrower creditworthiness analysis entails simple binomial classification, the logistic regression function's solver parameter was specified as 'liblinear' ("Library for Large Linear Classification"), as opposed to the function's default solver 'lbfgs' ("Limited-memory Broyden–Fletcher–Goldfarb–Shanno"), which is more flexible and appropriate for multinomial class problems, but not necessary in this case.

+Once the models were fit to the two sets of training data, prediction performance and accuracy were evaluated based on the testing dataset.

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include: